geocomPP/sdvwR/chapter.md

 2) use `nrow` to count the result.

-It is clear that the GPS data has almost 6 times the number of vertices as does the London data, explaining its larger size.
-Yet when plotted, the GPS data does not seem more detailed, implying that some of the vertices in the object are not needed for visualisation at the scale of the objects *bounding box*.
+It is clear that the GPS data has almost 6 times the number of vertices compared to the London data, explaining its large size.
+Yet when plotted, the GPS data does not seem more detailed, implying that some of the vertices in the object are not needed for visualisation at the scale of the object's *bounding box*.

 ### Simplifying geometries